Innovation & Future Thinking

 The Innovation and Future Thinking is a course is offered at IED Barcelona each summer.
-The program is co-directed between me and my collaborator John V. Willshire (The Smithery).
+The program is co-directed between me and John V. Willshire.

 Program Description

-In this Summer Course Innovation and Future Thinking, you’ll be detecting signs of change, organising ideas into comprehensible models, finding new ways to assess possible futures, identifying potential barriers and opportunities, designing innovative ideas, products and services.
+In this Summer Course Innovation and Future Thinking, students learn how to detect signs of change, organize ideas into comprehensible models, find new ways to assess possible futures, identify potential barriers and opportunities, and design innovative ideas, products and services.

 This course, taught in English, focuses on the strategic, innovative and creative aspects of future thinking.
-You’ll start with data collection and modelling, explore and adopt narrative development, strategic foresight, prototyping, and find out how to effectively inform users about new products and services.
+Starting with data collection and modelling, exploring and adopting narrative development, strategic foresight, prototyping, and developing effective mechanisms to inform different audiences about new products and services.
 This new know-how will be put to good use in the form of a final project providing solutions for the problems found.

-Starting from the question, "Why think about the future?" you’ll discover the fundamental concepts of futuring from a theoretical perspective.
-In this first part of the course you’ll focus on trend identification and analysis, scanning for weak signs and macro trends.
+Starting from the question, "Why think about the future?" students will discover the fundamental concepts of futuring from a theoretical perspective.
+In this first part of the course we focus on trend identification and analysis, scanning for weak signs and macro trends.
 This phase is characterised by an observational analysis of urban environments.

 The focus then shifts to creating scenarios, roadmaps and timelines, using retrospection and creative ideas to develop new narratives.